 Use customer suggestions and opinions as a decision-making guideline.
 Adjust your products and services to perfectly fit customer needs.

-Change management with the voice of customers in mind
+Change management with VoC leading the charge

 In this era where new technology pops up every day, you are required to constantly make changes to your products.